mashsajid/mail0/README.md

 Mail spoofing scrypt
 By mash sajid

-First create a account on www.smtp2go.com
+First create a account on www.smtp2go.com.
 Only linux is supported for this scrypt.
+Tested on Mint,Kali,Parrot os,Ubuntu.